top of page

 Research Before Buying

-Select devices from manufacturers that prioritize security and offer regular software updates.
+Choose devices from companies that prioritize security and offer regular software updates.

 Secure Your Home Network

-Choose a strong Wi-Fi password and enable encryption to secure your home network.
+Choose a strong Wi-Fi password and enable encryption to protect your home network.

 Be Selective with What You Connect